khashayarkhv/contextual-bandits/README.md

 * `simulationsynth.m`: this corresponds to the synthetic simulations with linear rewards described in Section 5.1 of the paper.

-* `simulationslogistic.m': this corresponds to the synthethic simulations with logistic rewards described in Section 5.1 of the paper.
+* `simulationslogistic.m`: this corresponds to the synthethic simulations with logistic rewards described in Section 5.1 of the paper.

 * `simulationsreal.m`: this corressponds to the simulations on real datasets presented in Section 5.2 of the paper (see below on the information about the datasets).